-3. In what ways do people elevate themselves?
+3 In what ways do people elevate themselves?

-In what ways can people humble themselves? \\\\\\
+In what ways can people humble themselves?

-4. Everyone who exalts himself will be humbled, and he who humbles himself will be exalted.
+4 Everyone who exalts himself will be humbled, and he who humbles himself will be exalted.
 (Luke 14:11)

-WHERE'S MY PLACE?
-(Humility - Luke 14:7-11)

-Teenagers, like most people, tend to think of themselves first: they take the most comfortable chair or the biggest piece of cake.
-They probably think that if they don't take care of themselves, they won't get what they want.
-The purpose of this lesson is for the kids to know that if they put others first, God will exalt them "in due season."

-1. Hook

-Begin with prayer.

-Start with the rhythm game, "Dethrone the King or Queen".
-Have kids put their chairs in a circle.
-Then go around the circle giving each chair a number from one to the end.
-If one chair is bigger or more comfortable than the others. that one should be number one and the person in it is the king (or queen).

-The king starts a beat by patting his legs twice and then clapping twice.
-He repeats this pattern over and over.
-Everyone else follows his beat of patting and clapping with the king.
-Once the beat is established the king says his number on the pats (1-1) and another number on the claps for instance (6-6).
-Then that person (number 6) says their number on the pats and another person's number on the claps (6-6-2-2).
-Then number two says their number on the pats and a different number on the claps and so on.
-Everyone must pat and clap in sync with the leader as the numbers are called out.
-One rule: you may not repeat the number of the person who just called you.

-If a person makes a mistake, they must go to the last seat in the circle.
-Everyone behind him moves up one place and receives the number of their new seats.
-The goal of the game is to move up and eventually sit in the number one chair.
-There is no end to this game; just play until you are ready to go on.

-(Alternatively, you could play "Musical Chairs".
-Or if your group is too small for either of these games you could number the chairs where the players are sitting.
-Then ask them each a question in turn, on topics from previous lessons.
-If an answer is correct, everyone stays in their seats.
-If not, the wrong answerer moves to the last seat and all those sitting below him move up one seat).

-All of these games have kids challenging each other for chairs which ties into our parable.
-When you move into the lesson, ask them "How did you feel when you didn't get the seat you wanted?"
-"How did you feel when you had to move to the last chair" ("or didn't get a chair"? in Musical chairs)?

-2. Book - Luke 14:7-11

-"Today we will look at the parable of the guests choosing their seats at a wedding feast.
-Remember a parable is a short story with a spiritual meaning; we'll look at the story first and then at its deeper meaning".

-Read Luke 14: 7-11.
-Ask, why did Jesus tell this parable?
-(Answer: He saw the people choosing the places of honor).
+Where's my place?
+(Humility - Luke 14:7-11) person makes a mistake, they must go he last seat in the circle.
+Everyone hind him moves up one place and eives the number of their new seats.
+T e goal of the game is to move up and entually sit in the number one chair. ere is no end to this game; just play until a are ready to go on. ternatively, you could play " Musical airs."
+Or if your group is too small for her of these games you could number chairs where the players are sitting.
+En ask them each a question in turn, on ics from previous lessons.
+If an answer correct, everyone stays in their seats.
+If the wrong answerer moves to the last at and all those sitting below him move one seat). of these games have kids challenging ch other for chairs which ties into our able.
+When you move into the lesson, a them "How did you feel when you n't get the seat you wanted?"
+"How did a feel when you had to move to the last air" ("or didn't get a chair"? in Musical airs)?
+Book - Luke 14:7-11 oday we will look at the parable of the ests choosing their seats at a wedding st. Remember a parable is a short story h a spiritual meaning; we'll look at the ry first and then at its deeper meaning." ad Luke 14: 7-11.
+Ask, why did Jesus this parable?
+(Answer: He saw the people h a ry ad

 Ask, "What do you think are the best seats at a wedding feast?"
 (Possible answers: next to the bride and groom; close to the food; where everyone can see you).